wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-sharepoint-online/includes/3-examine-sites-sharepoint-online.md

     **Primary business goal**
   :::column-end:::
   :::column:::
-    **Collaborate**Used when an organization wants to create a place where the members of a work group or project team can work together on project deliverables, plan an event, track status, or exchange ideas.Team sites are connected by default to a Microsoft 365 group.
+    Used when an organization wants to create a place where the members of a work group or project team can work together on project deliverables, plan an event, track status, or exchange ideas.

+Team sites are connected by default to a Microsoft 365 group.
 This design enables teams sites to deliver a full range of communication and collaboration tools, including Microsoft Teams and Planner.
   :::column-end:::
   :::column:::
-    **Communicate**Used when an organization wants to broadcast a message, tell a story, share content for viewing (but not editing), or showcase services or people.Communication site owners often want to include an engagement component - for example an "Ask Business Development" area on a site communicating information about business development.A communication site is a great place to connect a Yammer group.
+    Used when an organization wants to broadcast a message, tell a story, share content for viewing (but not editing), or showcase services or people.

+Communication site owners often want to include an engagement component - for example an "Ask Business Development" area on a site communicating information about business development.

+A communication site is a great place to connect a Yammer group.
   :::column-end:::
   :::column:::
-    **Connect**Used when an organization wants to create a shared experience for a family of related sites—to discover related content by rolling up site activity and news, organize related sites so that they share a common navigation, and apply a common look and feel.
+    Used when an organization wants to create a shared experience for a family of related sites—to discover related content by rolling up site activity and news, organize related sites so that they share a common navigation, and apply a common look and feel.
   :::column-end:::
 :::row-end:::
 :::row:::